Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_1/readme.md

 ### :bulb: Simulator

-    :rocket: RTL design is checked for matching with the specification by simulating the design.The tool used for simulation is known as simulator.
+    - RTL design is checked for matching with the specification by simulating the design.The tool used for simulation is known as simulator.

 ---
 ### :bulb: Design